-Dental implants are changing the way that people live their lives today, leaving patients with dental implants to smile with confidence.
 Dental implants are specifically engineered to provide a good foundation for replacement teeth which will look, feel and function like your natural teeth.
-The person who has previously lost their teeth will regain the ability to eat virtually anything they choose, knowing that their teeth will look natural and that their facial contours will be well preserved.
+For the person that has previously lost their, they will regain the ability to virtually eat anything they choose, knowing that their teeth will look natural and that their facial contours will be well preserved.

 What are Dental Implants?

-Dental implants can also help to successfully preserve the facial structure, preventing bone deterioration that can typically occur when teeth are missing.
+Dental implants can also be used to help preserve the facial structure, preventing bone deterioration that can typically occur when teeth are missing.

 The Surgical Procedure

-The placement of dental implants involves two surgical procedures for most of our patients.
-First, implants are inserted within your jawbone.
-For the first two to six months following the implant surgery, the implants are underneath the surface of the gums, which will then slowly bond with the jawbone.
-During this time, you will be able to wear temporary dentures and also eat a soft diet.
-Meanwhile, your dentist is forming new replacement teeth for you.
+The placement of dental implants involves two surgical procedures for most patients.
+First, an implant (or implants) are inserted within your jawbone.
+For the first two to six months following an implant surgery, the implants are usually underneath the gum tissue and cannot be seen.
+During this time, you will be able to wear temporary removable devices such as dentures or partials.

-After the implant has bonded to the jawbone, the second phase will begin in the process.
-Dr. Reisman will then reveal the implants and attach small posts that protrude through the gums that will act as anchors for the artificial teeth.
-When the artificial teeth are inserted, these posts will not be able to be seen.
-It typically takes about four to six months for the entire implant procedure to be completed, and most patients experience minimal disruption in their everyday lives.
+After the implant has bonded to the jawbone, you will be ready for the second phase of the implant process.
+Dr. Reisman will then uncover or expose the implant to attach a small post that protrudes through the gums and will be accessible for your dentist to begin the crown placement process.
+It typically takes about four to six months for the entire implant procedure to be completed.

 The unique European philosophies of implant therapy are advocated by Dr. Reisman and his practice.
-With the use of cutting edge implant systems and modifications of standard surgical techniques, Dr. Reisman is able to speed up the placement and utilization of your implants by 6 to 12 months sooner than the standard implant protocols that other doctors perform.
+With the use of cutting edge implant systems and modifications of standard surgical techniques, Dr. Reisman is able to speed up the placement and utilization of your implants by 6 to 12 months sooner than the standard implant protocol.

 In his practice, Dr. Reisman is able to place single stage implants, which do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before the artificial teeth are inserted.
 Occasionally, there are situations where the dental implants can be placed at the same time as a tooth extraction, which will further reduce the amount of surgical procedures that are needed.
 In certain situations, advances in dental implant technology have made it possible to extract teeth and place implants with crowns all in one visit.
 This specific procedure called “immediate loading”, will perform the implant placement entirely.
 Dr. Reisman and his staff have protocols in place to “immediate load” implants in emergency situations when your regular dentist is unavailable to assist in the procedure (e.g., trauma when a tooth is knocked out).
 Final crowns are then finished by your dentist.